wbt-solutions/openproject_dart_sdk/doc/ProjectsApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').username = 'YOUR_USERNAME'
 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').password = 'YOUR_PASSWORD';

-var api_instance = ProjectsApi();
+final api_instance = ProjectsApi();
-var filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
+final filters = []; // List<Map<String, Object>> | JSON specifying filter conditions.
-var of_ = of__example; // String | The id or identifier of the project the parent candidate is determined for var sortBy = sortBy_example; // String | JSON specifying sort criteria.
+final of_ = of__example; // String | The id or identifier of the project the parent candidate is determined for final sortBy = sortBy_example; // String | JSON specifying sort criteria.
 Accepts the same format as returned by the queries endpoint and allows all the filters and sortBy supported by the project list end point.

 try {
-    var result = api_instance.apiV3ProjectsAvailableParentProjectsGet(filters, of_, sortBy);
+    final result = api_instance.apiV3ProjectsAvailableParentProjectsGet(filters, of_, sortBy);
     print(result);
 } catch (e) {
-    print("Exception when calling ProjectsApi->apiV3ProjectsAvailableParentProjectsGet: $e\n");
+    print('Exception when calling ProjectsApi->apiV3ProjectsAvailableParentProjectsGet: $e\n');
 }
 ```